-Cotyledon pendens is a rare succulent shrublet with hanging branches and flowers, only known from sheer cliff faces along the Bashe River in the Eastern Cape (former Transkei region).
+Cotyledon pendens is a rare succulent shrublet with hanging branches and flowers, only known from sheer cliff faces along the Mbashe River in the Eastern Cape.
+Ideal for hanging baskets, rockeries and terraces.

 Cotyledon pendens is a Rare species, a habitat specialist confined to a small area, that is not threatened.

 Cotyledon pendens is only known from sheer cliff faces along the Mbashe River in the Eastern Cape (former Transkei region).
 The Mbashe River is a large river which has its origin in the Drakensberg of the Eastern Cape.
 The vegetation in the region is mainly grassland and the lower part of the deep gorge (where this plant can be found) is covered with dense Eastern Valley Bushveld.
 Cotyledon pendens grows on sheer south-facing shale cliffs in a predominantly summer rainfall region.
 The summers are hot, winters cooler, dry and without frost.
 Rainfall occurs mainly during summer and ranges between 1000-1250 mm (mainly thundershowers, October to May).
 Plants grow firmly-rooted in crevices forming drooping mats (cliff hanger) at an altitude of 300-400 m above sea level.